 It is also not feasible to suggest that every NDP area or site allocation within NDP should have their own wetland solution.
 The integrated wetlands are a mitigation measure across the catchment area which will provide a solution via a phosphate credit scheme to sites downstream of the wetlands.
-The Luston wetland is higher up in the catchment than the Bartestree with Lugwardine neighbourhood area and the settlement boundary and specific site allocations.
+The Luston wetland is higher up in the catchment than the Dormington and Mordiford Group neighbourhood area and the specific site allocations.